seantheman1/Gfps/README.md

 1. Go to the [Steam Workshop page](https://steamcommunity.com/).
 2. Click the "Subscribe" button to automatically install the addon.
-3. After installation, launch your game and the addon will be available to use.
+3. After installation, launch singeplayer and the addon will be available to use.

 ## Usage
 1. Open Garry's mod | Thats basically it!